hilali-msc/intro-to-building-webapps/css_framework/README.md

 There are many other doors that open and problems that are solved by trying to solve these three base issues.

 For our project, we are using a CSS Preprocessor called `node-sass`, which allows us to use ["SASS"](http://sass-lang.com) (Syntactically Awesome Style Sheets).
 SASS, the specification, has been implemented into several different preprocessor tools (such as `node-sass` or the `sass` Ruby Gem).
 SASS and SCSS (Structured CSS) are terms that tend to be used interchangeably.
-Technically, SCSS is the piece that adds the hierarchical (nested) capabilities, while SASS is the specification that adds variables and mixin capabilities.
+Technically, SCSS is the piece that adds the hierarchical (nested) capabilities, while SASS is the specification that adds imports, variables and mixin capabilities.